davidfcarr/rsvpmaker/README.txt

 	development kit for PHP and the Stripe SDK under the license of their creators.

 == Changelog ==

+= 5.9.7 =

+* Tweaked data model for relationship between confirmation / reminder messages and their parent posts.
+* Updated the Event Templates screen, particularly the features for applying a template to an existing event and for creating a template based on an existing event.

+= 5.9.6 =

+* Fix for DB performance issues
+* Updates to event reminder messages functions

 = 5.9.5 =